Isomtrr/Nao-public/README.md

 # b̶l̶it̶z̶-̶s̶t̶a̶t̶   Nao-public
-Botun public reposudur halka açılış vesaire.
+The public repo for Nao Bot